isabelhabicht/isabelhabicht.github.io/_pages/about.md

 As a *social scientist* driven by a fascination for data and quantitative methods, I explore how societal structures shape opportunities in work, academia, and family life.
 My research interests include labor market sociology, gender inequality, higher education research, academic careers, and work-family dynamics.
 <br>
-I work at the <a href="https://www.org-soz.uni-wuppertal.de/de/team/detail/habicht/">University of Wuppertal</a> as *Akademische Rätin für quantitative Methoden* (Lecturer in Quantitative Methods).
+I work at the <a href="https://www.org-soz.uni-wuppertal.de/de/team/detail/habicht/">University of Wuppertal</a> as *Akademische Rätin für quantitative Methoden*.
-You can explore some of my <a href="https://isabelhabicht.github.io/research/">ongoing work here</a>, and browse a selection of my <a href="https://isabelhabicht.github.io/publications/">published articles here</a>.
+You can explore some of my <a href="https://isabelhabicht.github.io/research/">ongoing work here</a>, and browse my <a href="https://isabelhabicht.github.io/publications/">published articles here</a>.
 <br>
-I am currently on academic leave until June 2025 as the <strong>JFK Memorial Fellow</strong> at the <a href="https://ces.fas.harvard.edu/people/isabel-habicht">Center for European Studies (CES)</a> at Harvard University.
+I am currently on academic leave until June 2025 as the <strong>JFK Memorial Fellow</strong> at the <a href="https://ces.fas.harvard.edu/people/isabel-habicht">Minda de Gunzburg Center for European Studies (CES)</a> at Harvard University.
 At CES, I examine the research question:
 <i>"How do policy regimes foster (wo)men's work-family preferences as reflected in parental leave decisions?"</i>
 This project investigates how national policy structures influence gendered preferences and decision-making — with broader implications for understanding persistent inequalities in modern societies.
 <br>